fasttime/JScrewIt/api-doc/interfaces/_jscrewit_.featureall.md

 **`remarks`**

-Available in Chrome, Edge, Firefox, Internet Explorer 11, Safari, Opera and Android Browser.
+Available in Chrome, Edge, Firefox, Internet Explorer 11, Safari, Opera, and Android Browser.
 This feature is not available inside web workers.

 ___